dreamento/dreamento/README.md

 **Enjoy the GUI!**

 ## Post-processing:
-- Make sure the post-processing virtual environment is installed on your pc:
+- Make sure the post-processing virtual environment is installed on your pc [(video tutorial)](https://youtu.be/dpnUeIM0XDQ):
 ```
 conda env create --name offlinedreamento --file offlinedreamento.yml
 ```